-ART 510 Critical Issues in Art I (3)
+ART 510 Introduction to Graduate Studies/Critical Issues in Art I (2)

 This in-depth seminar course examines contemporary issues in the visual arts, their relation to the Christian faith, and how they ultimately relate to the student's own work.
 Topics vary according to the faculty.